Asterix and the Chariot Race: Plot

-Responding to criticism of the “deplorable” condition of Roman roads in the regions, Senator Lactus Bifidus proposes a chariot race across the Italic Peninsula to showcase the “excellent” roads.
+Responding to criticism of the "deplorable" condition of Roman roads in the regions, Senator Lactus Bifidus proposes a chariot race across the Italic Peninsula to showcase the "excellent" roads.
 The race is open to all people of the known world.
 Julius Caesar endorses the race but insists that a Roman must win for the sake of unity across the Italic Peninsula.
-Otherwise, Bifidus will be banished and exiled to Cyrenaica (now Libya).
+Otherwise, Bifidus will be banished and exiled to Cyrenaica (now eastern Libya).

 In Gaul, Asterix and Obelix are taking Geriatrix to a dentist at a market in Darioritum, when a sibyl predicts Obelix will become a champion charioteer.
 Obelix then buys a sports chariot on credit, quits his menhir business and joins the trans-Italic race, accompanied by Asterix and Dogmatix.
 Over the course of the race, they encounter a range of competitors from other lands, as well as the people and cuisines of Ancient Italy.
 Their most important rival is the masked Coronavirus.

 Only five teams manage to complete the race, with the two Gauls narrow victors over Julius Caesar, who had secretly joined the race as a replacement masked Coronavirus in an effort to save Rome's honor.
 Weary of the frantic pace of chariot racing, Obelix gives the trophy to Asterix, who hands it over to the Kushite team, who in turn give it to the Sarmatians.
 The trophy ends up with the perennially late Lusitanian team, who request the equivalent in sesterces.
 Obelix then declares he wants to return home and resume making menhirs.